Nasdanika/html/org.nasdanika.html.repository/src/site/markdown/app.md

 Categories are presented in the UI in following ways:

 * Dropdown - headers for named categories and separators for anonymous.
-* Action groups - different action groups for categories.
+* [TODO: Action groups](../../../../mantis/view.php?id=207) - different action groups for categories.
 Named categories are represented as action groups in cards with the category icon and text in the header.
 * jsTree
-   * Nodes - a node for named categories, anonymous categories are not supported - treated as uncategorized.
+   * [TODO: Nodes](../../../../mantis/view.php?id=208) - a node for named categories, anonymous categories are not supported - treated as uncategorized.
-   * Context menu - dividers for anonymous categories, and sub-menus for named categories.
+   * [TODO: Context menu](../../../../mantis/view.php?id=209) - dividers for anonymous categories, and sub-menus for named categories.
 * Buttons - button groups, all categories are treated as anonymous.
-* Sections - named categories add an extra level.
+* [TODO: Sections](../../../../mantis/view.php?id=210) - named categories add an extra level.
 Anonymous categories are displayed as a horizontal lines (HR) in header sections and as separate action groups, not supported in navs.

 ## View generator